I made some little crochet amphorae! Yes I did, and now you can too!

 The third shape stands up on its own (many types of amphora didn’t) and so can also be used as a little vase, with or without handles.

 I asked E to bring me a flower from the garden for the photographs, and she managed to find the brightest and most enormous tulip you can imagine (I was hoping for lady’s smock or bluebells), but you get the idea!

 The pattern includes the i-cord technique to create the sinuous handles – fully explained in great detail.
 And a tutorial on invisible decreasing – a must for 3D crochet projects like this one.

 Click below for more details about the patterns in all the usual places:

 - Amphora Crochet Patterns on Ravelry

-What’s that?
-“Niche market” you say?
-Well, yes, I realise there may not be a huge demand for a pattern for crocheted amphorae, but if I can’t design things just for the joy of it then what’s the point, right?
+What’s that? “niche market” you say?
+Well, yes, I realise there may not be a huge demand for amphora crochet patterns, but if I can’t design things just for the joy of it then what’s the point, right?